omkarpawar7000/My_Portfolio/README.md

 ## <a name="introduction">🤖 Introduction </a>

-Built with the latest Next.js and TypeScript, this project replicates Zoom, a widely used video conferencing tool.
-It enables users to securely log in, create meetings and access various meeting functionalities such as recording, screen sharing, and managing participants.
+Built with Next.js for handling the user interface, Three.js for rendering 3D elements, Framer motion for beautiful animations, and styled with TailwindCSS, this portfolio demonstrates the developer's skills in a unique manner that creates a lasting impact.

 ## <a name="tech-stack">⚙️ Tech Stack</a>

 - Next.js
 - TypeScript
-- Clerk
+- Three.js
-- getstream
+- Aceternity UI
-- shadcn
+- Framer Motion
 - Tailwind CSS

 ## <a name="features">🔋 Features</a>